Fanchouille/fastknn/README.md

 - Where `data` is a m x n numpy array matrix and `id_dict` is a python dictionary with mappings from integer index (0 to m-1) to real ids.
     - `fastknn.datautils` provides method to get `data` and `id_dict` easily from pandas dataframes.

-- Once instantiated, `save_fastknn` method saves as files :
+- Once instantiated, `save` method saves as files :
     - mappings from integer index to real ids as a json file
     - index parameters as a json file
-    - real index object as a bin file
+    - index as a bin file

 - Get a saved FastKnn back by specifying `fastknn_folder`